rotheconrad/F100_Prok_Recombination/README.md

 Example of what a Q-Q plot of a good fit looks like:
 ![Good Q-Q plot example](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/Good_QQ_example.png)

-### Step 03: Hypothesis test gene annotation bins
+#### Hypothesis test gene annotation bins - I think I will add this feature into the 04b code and the 04c code below.

 After the mmseq clustering step we end up with a fasta file containing representative genes for each gene cluster.
 Here we will annotate this file using either EggNog Mapper or COGclassifier, summarize the gene annotations by gene pair and by recombinant pangenome category, and then perform a parametric and non-parametric hypothesis test for recombinant genes against non-recombinant genes.

-This step requires

-Input:

-Output:

-(make sure we output the rep gene fasta from mmseq step)

-- add EggNog Mapper to depency list (optional)
-- add COGclassifier to depency list (optional)

-- breif commands for option 1 or option 2

-- write code to parse inputs
+### Step 04: Investigate recombinant positions for one to many genomes